Les Clisby: World War II

 Described as being "extrovert, profane, perpetually cheerful and addicted to flying", Clisby also had "premature lines" on his face.
 At twenty-five, and with only a few months of air-to-air combat experience, he was considered a seasoned campaigner and had become No. 1 Squadron's top-scoring ace.
 He was also the first Australian-born ace of the war, and was well known for giving vent to patriotic feelings for his homeland in another way.
 All RAAF personnel who served with the RAF were permitted to continue wearing their original dark-blue Australian uniform until it wore out, after which they were to exchange it for the lighter-coloured British variety.
 Clisby flatly refused to give up his RAAF uniform, regardless of how shabby it became.
 When teased about its condition, he would simply respond, "It will see me through".

 Clisby was still wearing his RAAF uniform on 15 May when he went into action with his flight against more than thirty Bf 110s over Reims.
 Having destroyed two of the German heavy fighters, Clisby's Hurricane was seen going down with its cockpit trailing smoke and flames, evidently hit by cannon fire.
 He was initially posted as "missing", along with one of his comrades, Flying Officer Lorimer, whose plane was also seen losing height in the same action.
 The French later found two burnt-out Hurricanes in the vicinity of Rethel, which were identified as Clisby's and Lorimer's.
 Clisby died without knowing that he had been awarded the DFC.
 A fellow pilot later said, "He was an Australian and had thrown himself into the fray with a reckless abandon that was magnificent in its way".

-Estimates of Clisby's total number of victories in his short career range from nine to twenty or more, but the most common—and official—score attributed to him is sixteen.
+Estimates of Clisby's number of victories in his short career range from nine to twenty or more, but the most common—and official—score attributed to him is sixteen.
 The loss of much of the RAF's documentation in the chaotic retreat through France and across the English Channel in May 1940 meant that many squadron records and combat claims had to be reconstructed from the memory of surviving personnel.
-Even the date of Clisby's death is unclear, some sources (including the Commonwealth War Graves Commission) claiming 14 May rather than the following day.
+Even the date of Clisby's death is unclear, with some sources, including the Commonwealth War Graves Commission, claiming 14 May rather than the following day.
 Regardless of the exact date, he was the first RAF ace of the war to be lost in action.

 Clisby was buried in the military cemetery at Choloy in north-eastern France.
 His name appears on Supplementary Panel 12 of the Commemorative Area at the Australian War Memorial, Canberra.